ppboyy/networkslabs/networks_lab2-master/CHECKOFF.md

 ### DELETE

 All of these endpoints under this section are idempotent.
 Validation checks are in place to check for duplicated deletion.

+Refer to delete_request.http file for sample DELETE requests.

 1. `/pokemon/{id}`